atsaloli/tsalolikhin_com/content/about.md

 I went to high school in Los Angeles and attended Brandeis University outside Boston.

 My professional education consisted of on-the-job training at EarthLink and classes at [USENIX LISA](https://www.usenix.org/conferences/byname/5).
-I am happy I got to teach at LISA before it closed.
+I am ridiculously happy I got to teach at LISA before it closed.

 My wife is from Australia and my daughter was born there, in the Royal Prince Alfred Hospital in Sydney.
 I tell her that means she is a princess.
 "That's not how that works, Dad."